coverallsapp/github-action/README.md

 ## Usage

-The action's step needs to run after your test suite has outputted an LCOV file.
-Most major test runners can be configured to do so; if you're using Node, see more info [here](https://github.com/nickmerwin/node-coveralls).
+This action's step needs to run after your test suite has outputted a coverage report file.
+Most major test runners can be configured to do so, very likely with the adition of a test coverage library, such as `simplecov` for `ruby`, `coverage.py` for `python`, or `istanbul` or `jest` for `javascript`, etc.

 ### Inputs: